 Opportunities for every age

-SHAK grows with you!
-All ages are invited to join us in the audience, from babies and young children to adult fans of historical arts.
-And we have participation opportunities for age 6 to 18:
+All ages are invited to join us in the audience!
+We have participation opportunities for age 6 to 18:

 Elementary school: Explore with us

 Share the fun of discovery!
 No special background is required for most of our workshops (age 6-12) and performing programs in drama and singing (age 7 through teen).
 Students who play instruments have special opportunities to contribute (usually age 9+ with two or more years of instruction).

 Middle school: Discover your strengths